 How did so many Haida ancestors end up in museums?
 Before contact with Europeans, tens of thousands of Haida people lived in villages on Haida Gwaii.
-Then smallpox decimated many of the communities.
-Only a few hundred people survived.
-Many survivors had to leave their villages.
-The human remains and artifacts left behind were later taken by archaeologists and collectors.
+Then smallpox, a disease the Europeans brought with them, decimated many Haida communities.
+Only a few hundred people survived, and many of those were forced to leave their ancestral villages.
+The human remains and artifacts left behind, and seemingly abandoned, were later taken by archaeologists and collectors.

 The Haida population on Haida Gwaii recovered and now numbers about 5000.
-They have established Repatriation Committees led by hereditary leaders, Elders, and band and village councils.
-The committees coordinate the process of bringing the ancestors home.
+They have established Repatriation Committees authorized by hereditary leaders, elders, and band and village councils to coordinate the process of bringing their ancestors home.
 Every part of the process is guided by the wishes of the Haida community.

 The Repatriation Committees raise funds.
 Delegations travel to wherever their ancestors are held to bring them home.
-The delegations may include Haida Elders, chiefs, artists, and researchers.
+The delegations may include Haida elders, chiefs, artists, and researchers.